exonum/exonum-doc/src/advanced/node-management.md

 `TransactionInfo` is a JSON object with the following fields:

 - **tx_hash**: Hash
-  Array of bytes of a transaction serialized according to the Protobuf serialization format.
+  Hash of a transaction as hex.
 - **service_id**: integer
   ID of the service where belongs the transaction.